REGION : june : piemonte

-Our menu changes frequently determined by seasonal availability, by the rotation of the items below and by the way we wake up in the morning.
+Our menu changes frequently determined by seasonal availability, by the rotation of the items below and by our daily inspiration.

 If you would like to know specifically what is on a particular night, give us a call.